Degehabur: History

-Degahabur was fiercely defended by the 11th Brigade of the Ethiopian Army at the beginning of the Ogaden War, until the unit was ordered at the end of July 1977 to withdraw to Jijiga.
+During the 1960s, Ethiopian Emperor Haile Selassie responded to the 1963–1965 Ogaden rebellion with brutal and repressive crackdowns against the Somalis in the Ogaden region.
+Most infamous of these reprisals was on the town of Degehabur in what became known locally as the "Kanone Massacre".
+Degehabur was bombarded by artillery from nearby high ground, which was followed by a killing spree when army troops later entered the settlement.
+Degahabur was defended by the 11th Brigade of the Ethiopian Army at the beginning of the Ogaden War, until the unit was ordered at the end of July 1977 to withdraw to Jijiga.
 It was recaptured by the 69th Brigade and the Third Cuban Tank Brigade 6 March 1978.

-Haji Abdinur Sheikh Mumin, imam of the Degehabur mosque, was one of those arrested in 1994 for supporting the Ogaden National Liberation Front (ONLF).
-Amnesty international reported in 1996 that he was still in prison waiting for court trial.
+Haji Ahmed nur Sheikh Mumin, imam of the Degehabur mosque, was one of those arrested in 1994 for supporting the Ogaden National Liberation Front (ONLF).
+Amnesty International reported in 1996 that he was still in prison waiting for court trial.
 On 28 May 2007, during the celebration of Ginbot 20 (celebrating the downfall of the Derg), Degehabur and Jijiga were the scenes of attacks on civilians and government officials.
 At least 16 people were killed and 67 injured; one of the injured was Abdulahi Hassan Mohammed, president of the Somali Region, who was speaking at the ceremony.
 The Ethiopian government blamed the attack on the ONLF, who afterward denied responsibility for the attack.

 Partly in response to this attack, the Ethiopian Army began confiscating commercial vehicles that moved goods into the conflict-affected zones of Somali Region.
 In May 2007 the last major trade convoy left Hargeysa, consisting of 18 trucks stocked with food items and clothing.
 This convoy stopped near Degehabur and all 18 trucks were confiscated by the army and taken to the military base in that town.
 At the end of September 2007, four months later, according to their owners, all 18 trucks were still impounded at the military base.

 Demographics

-Based on figures from the Central Statistical Agency in 2007, Degehabur has an estimated total population of 150 000 of whom 85 000are men and 65 000 are women.
+Based on figures from the Central Statistical Agency in 2007, Degehabur has an estimated total population of 150 000 of whom 85 000 are men and 65 000 are women.
 The 1997 census reported this town had a total population of 28,708 of whom 14,976 were men and 13,732 women.
 The largest two ethnic groups reported in this town were the Somali (98.45%), all other ethnic groups made up the remaining 1.55% of the residents.